ulixee/hero/unblocked/specification/README.md

 - resource: [`IHttpResourceLoadDetails`](./agent/net/IHttpResourceLoadDetails.ts).
 The HTTP request with a response available.

+#### afterHttpResponse(resource)

+Callback after an HTTP response was already sent to the browser.
+This can be used to keep track of the incoming resources without it blocking the processing of the response.
+As it is called after the entire process it also allows us to track the response body.

 #### websiteHasFirstPartyInteraction(url)

 Callback after a Domain has had a First-Party User Interaction.